ShangjinTang/dotfiles/README.md

 chsh -s $(which zsh)
 ```

-Log out and relogin to make sure the shell is changed to zsh.
+Log out and relogin to make sure the shell is changed to `zsh`.

 ```bash
 git clone https://github.com/ShangjinTang/dotfiles ~/.dotfiles --depth=1